Last Updated Sept 21, 2021

 Subject to certain exceptions, California residents have the following rights under the CCPA:

-You may make a request for the disclosures, opt-out, or deletion described above by completing the Data Privacy Options Data Request Form and submitting to us through our our contact form or via U.S. Mail:
+You may make a request for the disclosures, opt-out, or deletion described above by completing the Data Privacy Options Data Request Form and submitting it to us through our Contact Us form or:

 Attention: CCPA Request